CreeBoom2020/Bmw-F3x-6wa-cluster-with-simhub-for-beamng/README.md

 for cruise control doors trunk frunk read out u need to replace the simhubextras.lua file to this directory SteamLibrary\steamapps\common\BeamNG.drive\lua\vehicle\extensions\auto with the one thats here.

-if u dont want to do that chnage the EDITEDSELUA to false!
+if u dont want to do that change the EDITEDSELUA to false!

 from standart the scetch runs so that it send the RPM for a gasoline RPM disk on a diesel cluster since mine broke and changed the RPM disks from a nother cluster. to fix that just change GRPMOND to false in the .ino file!